poezio/poezio/doc/source/commands.rst

         Set the value to the option in your configuration file.
-You can, for example, change your default nickname by doing "/set default_nick toto" or your resource with "/set resource blabla".
+You can, for example, change your default nickname by doing "/set default_nick toto" or your password with "/set password blabla".
 Doing so will write in the main config file, and in the main section ([Poezio]).
 But you can also write to another section, with ``/set bindings M-i ^i``, to a plugin configuration with ``/set mpd_client| host